 On April 11, al-Akhbar echoed the information when it published an article (which can only be described as a frontal attack) that condemned the "corrupt" STL.
 Titled "The International Tribunal is Reeling," it introduced the new website, which was launched by a group known as "Journalists for the Truth."
-In an effort to demonstrate the close synchronization between al-Akhbar (among other outlets) and the obscure website, and to ensure the identity of the individuals in question was made perfectly clear, the newspaper took the extraordinary step of listing the witnesses' place and year of birth, current residence, career and artain call after an nished as quickly as nished as quickly as ability of the result of the court's at disclosure clearly as at disclosure clearly as the livelihood and the livelihood
+In an effort to demonstrate the close synchronization between al-Akhbar (among other outlets) and the obscure website, and to ensure the identity of the individuals in question was made perfectly clear, the newspaper took the extraordinary step of listing the witnesses' place and year of birth, current residence, career and even the names of their mothers.
+Interestingly, the newspaper published the list a day after the website operated by al-Mustaqbal newspaper (backed by the Future Movement) was hacked and used to leak the names of the witnesses.3 Some 167 names appeared on the website, in Arabic and English, along with the claim that "the information about the witnesses was leaked by the tribunal."
+The homepage of that Hariri-backed newspaper also urged readers to visit the newly launched site.